TREND50/gp_daq/doc/usage.md

 # Start the Data Acquisition

 ## Run the DAQ from scratch
-In this section, we describe how to a GRAND DAQ Master within few minutes :-)
+In this section, we describe how to become a GRANDProto35 DAQ Master within few minutes :-)

 ### Communication between central DAQ and Front-End Units